maxcurrent420/WhisperQuest/README.md

 📝 **Choose a Scenario:** Select a pre-defined scenario (Thriller) or input your own custom scenario in the provided text box.

-🗣️ **Select a Voice Model:** Choose from different voice models, including edge_tts, OpenVoice (Supports Voice Cloning!), xttsv2, yourtts, or UnrealSpeech (get a free API key at [UnrealSpeech](https://unrealspeech.com/)).
+🗣️ **Select a Voice Model:** Choose from different voice models, including edge_tts, MeloTTS, OpenVoice (Supports Voice Cloning!), xttsv2, yourtts, or UnrealSpeech (get a free API key at [UnrealSpeech](https://unrealspeech.com/)).

 🤖 **Select LLM Source:** Choose between "Local" (using your local LLM server) or "Groq" (using the Groq API).